socialpoint-labs/sheetfu/README.rst

     data_range.set_background('#000000')          # set every cell backgrounds to black data_range.set_font_color('#ffffff')          # set every cell font colors to white

+For better security, you can also create your SpreadsheetApp object with environment variables instead of the `secrets.json` file.

 To obtain your secret json file and know more about how to initialize your ENV vars, you can refer to `the authentication tutorial`_.